ITU-BDSA-GROUP12/Chirp/docs/report.md

 # Ethics

 ## License
 It became clear to us that choosing a license is important to us as developers and to provide guidelines for other developers.
+This is to avoid legal issues regarding copyrights and to protect ourselves from liabilities.
+It is always good practice to add a license to guide other developers of what they can do with our code.

 This is of course even more relevant if the application were to stay and generate profit.

-Who have chosen the MIT license because of its simplisity and broad permissive nature.
-The MIT license is also ideal since .NET use the MIT license, however in this case it is not required to use the same license.
+When choosing a license you generally have to choose between permissive(copyright) and protective(copyleft)  licenses, with different protective grades.
+In our group we have agreed that anyone can re-use our code, and we do not have any other reason to choose a protective license.
+Therefore we have chosen the MIT license because of its simplisity and broad permissive nature.
+Our dependencies are all protected by MIT or Apache 2.0 license.

+*.NET 			        MIT
+*Fluent validation	    Apache 2.0
+*Entity Framework       MIT
+*ASP.NET core           MIT
+*Microsoft graph        MIT
+*Microsoft identity	    MIT
+*Microsoft.data.sqlite  MIT
+*Azure Identity		    MIT

 ## LLMs, ChatGPT, CoPilot, and others